abbotto/rectangular/readme/controllers.md

 ## Controllers
-- Controllers are used for pulling/pushing data to/from services and other means.
+- Controllers are used in `components` and `directives`.
-	- Controllers should only be used in `view directives`.
+- Controllers should be used for:
-		- You can read more about the `no-controller` rule [here](https://github.com/Gillespie59/eslint-plugin-angular/blob/master/docs/no-controller.md).
+	- Set up the initial state of the 'ViewModel`.
+	- Add behavior to the `ViewModel`
+- Do not use controllers to:
+	- Manipulate DOM — Controllers should contain only business logic.
+	- Share code or state across controllers — Use angular services instead.